-The Authority's financial statements for 2023/24 have been prepared on a going concern basis in accordance with the CIPFA Code of Local Government Accounting (2023/24).
+The Authority's financial statements for 2024/25 have been prepared on a going concern basis in accordance with the CIPFA Code of Local Government Accounting (2024/25).
 The concept of a going concern assumes that an authority's functions and services will continue in operational existence for the foreseeable future.
 The provisions in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities operate.

-The Authority continues to face unprecedented challenges, including the impact of on-going global conflict as well as the current cost of living crisis, in delivering essential services whilst resources are constrained.
+The Authority continues to face unprecedented challenges, including on-going conflict and inflationary pressures as well as the current cost of living crisis, in delivering essential services whilst resources are constrained.